 UVAHR and the Provost’s Office have created Parent & Guardian Connections, a newsletter for UVA faculty, staff, and team members with school-aged children.
 The newsletter includes resources featuring education (school news, at-home learning tools, and childcare options), enrichment (extracurricular activities, programming, and creative projects), and engagement (community news, volunteer opportunities, and emotional support).

 My child’s school is closed or operating remotely to prevent the spread of COVID-19 and I am unable to work remotely.
 Does the University offer any kind of caregiving support?

-The University offers benefits to assist with care for benefits-eligible employees who need temporary care and UVA is looking into options for providing additional care options.
-UVA will provide updates about additional care options as they become available.
+The University offers benefits to assist with care for benefits-eligible employees who need temporary care.

 What if I need to miss work due to COVID-19?